envoyproxy/gateway/docs/user/tls-passthrough.md

 kubectl apply -f https://raw.githubusercontent.com/envoyproxy/gateway/v0.2.0-rc2/examples/kubernetes/tls-passthrough.yaml
 ```

-Update the Gateway from the Quickstart guide to include an TLS listener that listens on port `6443` and is configured for TLS mode Passthrough.
+Patch the Gateway from the Quickstart guide to include a TLS listener that listens on port `6443` and is configured for TLS mode Passthrough:

 ```console
 $ kubectl patch gateway eg --type=json --patch '[{